Jetbuilt/jetbuilt-api-docs/source/includes/customers/vendors/_products.md

 **Note:** The dealer pricing integration status must be `approved` in order to retrieve product information for the vendor.

+**Note for vendors that are both a manufacturer and a distributor:**<br />
+Manufactured products will be returned by default.<br />
+Specifying `distributed_products=true` will return their distributed products.<br />
+Filtering by a `manufacturer_id` will also return their distributed products.

 ### URL Parameters

 Parameter | Description